vernonmu/DevMtn-React-Introduction/README.md

 If everything ran successfully a tab in your default browser should of opened and your `terminal(s)` output should look similiar:

 ![alt text](https://github.com/devlemire/DevMtn-React-Introduction/blob/master/readme/initialRun.png "Initial Run")

-Having trouble?
-If you are having a premissions error with the global install try `sudo npm install -g webpack`.
 ## Step 1 - Bootstrapping the app
 #### Summary
 In this section we will be `bootstrapping`, or in other words, initially setting up our React app.
 We will build our first `component` and connect it to our `index.html` to see it on the page.